 Candidate methods.
-From the 39 methods, 22 methods return the same value at each invocation and do not already use a cache or lazy initialization.
+From the 39 methods, only 22 methods return the same value at each invocation and does not use a cache or a lazy initialization.
 4 out of these 22 are due to incomplete testing.
 For example, the method #selectBoxBounds is defined as:

-'''

-MORoot>>selectBoxBounds
+''' MORoot>>selectBoxBounds

 "Return the selection box, note that the two corners cannot be nil"

 self

 assert: [selectionBoxCorner1 notNil and: [selectionBoxCorner2 notNil]]

 description: 'Corners cannot be nil'.

-'''

-^Rectangle encompassing: {selectionBoxCorner1 . selectionBoxCorner2 }.
+^Rectangle encompassing: {selectionBoxCorner1 . selectionBoxCorner2 }. '''

-This method is executed twice on the same receiver.
+This method is tested just once.
 This method is an example of a poor testing.

-After a scrutinization, 18 out of the 39 methods (nearly 50%) are considered candidates for implementing the memoization.
-These 18 methods represent less than 1% of the total amount of methods in Mondrian.
-None of these methods is currently responsible for a slowdown, as we corrected the slowdowns while we applied the techniques described here.
+After a scrutinization, only 18 out of the 39 methods are considered candidates for implementing the memoization.
+These 18 methods represent less than 1% of the total amount of method in Mondrian.
+None of these methods is responsible for a slowdown, as we fixed them along the paper.

 From numerical values to visual patterns.
 Outputs of traditional profilers make heavy use of numerical values to describe the execution of the profiled software.
 The execution is expressed in terms of percentage of the global execution time for each individual method.
 Profiling blueprints are a graphical representation of these metrics.
-By moving from a textual to a graphical representation of profiling, we gained the ability to compare many different metrics at the same time.
+By moving from a textual to graphical representation of a profiling, we gained the ability to compare many different metrics at the same time.
 Numerical comparison has been traded off for visual pattern identification.
 Instead of seeing that #applyLayout takes 53% of the total time execution and #bounds 40%, we see that the square representing #applyLayout is "slightly" larger than the one representing #bounds.
-Even though a visualization conveys less accurate values since we cannot precisely quantify distances and color intensity, it allows one to easily perform comparisons on a large amount of entities at once, allowing us to pinpoint the cause of the performance issues faster.
+Even though a visualization conveys less accurate values since we cannot precisely quantify distances and color intensity, we gained the ability to easily perform comparisons on a large amount of entities at once, allowing us to pinpoint the cause of the performance issues slower.